idaholab/moose/modules/doc/content/getting_started/installation/manual_gcc.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

 If your version is less than [!package!minimum_gcc], you will need to build a newer version.
-If your version is at or
+If your
-greater than [!package!minimum_gcc], you have the option of skipping the GCC section.
+version is at or greater than [!package!minimum_gcc], you have the option of skipping to MPICH

 !package! code
 cd $STACK_SRC